-1.2 Technology absorption
+1.2.
+Technology absorption

-The Company will install an air shower at the entrance of the laboratory for improvement of air quality and reduction of micro-biological load.
+- 1.2.1 The Company has installed an air shower at the entrance of the laboratory for improvement of air quality and reduction of micro-biological load. - 1.2.2 The Company replaced insulation of AHU ducts of the growth room to improve cooling efficiency.

-1.3 Foreign exchange earnings and outgo
+1.3.
+Foreign exchange earnings and outgo